 Hillside Elementary School

-- Hillside Elementary School's student population of 558 students has grown by 5% over five school years.
+Hillside Elementary School's student population of 538 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 Hillside Elementary School is ranked within the bottom 50% of all 2,039 schools in Washington (based off of combined math and reading proficiency testing data) for the 2017-18 school year.